tcflanag/journal_icon_numbers/README.md

 ## Known issues

-* If you rename a note, you need to re-edit it to get the new icon.
+* If you rename a note using the "Text Label", you need to re-edit it to get the new icon.